What to Consider When Buying Hardwood Floors

 How big is big? ~ In 2018 the most common width of hardwood we installed was 7in wide.
 We offer widths as narrow as 1 1/2in wide to the largest at 10in.
 Often times wide plank flooring will compliment a large space as there are a lot less joints to distract the eye.
 However, a small space can look larger for the same reason; fewer seams.
 We would caution however if the furniture or other architectural elements are smaller or dainty a wide board will seem out of proportion.

 Large dogs and Hardwood Flooring ~ For some of us, having big ol’ Rover roam the house is a given.
-He will dig his toenails in and race for the door when he hears the doorbell, he will have accidents on the floor, he will drool, maybe even get sick ~ oh and do not forget shedding.
-With the proper selection of product and texture, most dogs 60lbs or less will cause very minimal damage.
-Large dogs such as 100lbs +/- are going to cause damage.
+He will dig his toenails in and race for the door when he hears the doorbell, he will have accidents on the floor, he will drool, shed, and maybe even get sick.
 But what other flooring is as clean and germ free as hardwood?
 Hardwood will never give off an odor, cause bacteria or have mildew if it can breathe.
-It can be clean, but scratched.
+It can be easily cleaned, but it will get scratched.
 Can you live with that?
-If so, hardwood can be man’s best friend.
-(Next to Rover)
+When buying hardwood floors keep in mind that most dogs 60lbs or less will cause very minimal damage and large dogs such as 100lbs +/- are going to cause damage.
+With the proper selection of product and texture, some of this can be camouflaged.
+For example hand scraped, wire brushed or oiled hardwood can hide wear and tear and should be considered if you have a dog.

 Did we say hardwood was clean? ~ For those of you with allergies or problems with your breathing, hardwood is the perfect floor.
 Many Doctors and Specialists will recommend hardwood flooring for patients with these difficulties.
 Once again, if hardwood can breathe, it will never have mildew, bacteria or odor.
 As opposed to carpeting, hardwood floors can be cleaned thoroughly to remove allergy-causing agents such as dust, pollens, animal hair or dander.
 Carpet is evil.